nodeit/webdev_workflows_tutorial2/readme.md

   tags: common
 ~~~

 Here, we are using the `apt` module to update and upgrade our apt packages.
-We are also using a variable expression to set cache_valid_time to 4 hours (60 seconds x 60 minutes * 4 hours).
+We are also using a variable expression to set cache_valid_time to 4 hours (60 seconds x 60 minutes x 4 hours).

 Basically, this just tells ansible not to perform this task if it has been run in the last 4 hours.
 This will save you quite a bit of time if you need to re-provision your app a few times while you are making tweaks.